CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/choosingADesignPattern.md

-Choosing a Design Pattern:
+# Choosing a Design Pattern:

-Builder - For immutable, biulds a complex object out of multiple simple objects
+Builder - For immutable, builds a complex object out of multiple simple objects

 Static Factory - For mutable, builds an object using a static factory method